-On average, 170 families benefit from the partnership between the Food Depot out of Santa Fe and the various Las Vegas agencies who have teamed up with this important resource.
+Each month, about 300 families benefit from the partnership between the Food Depot out of Santa Fe and the various Las Vegas agencies who have teamed up with this important resource.
 Currently the Food Depot is working with First United Presbyterian Church.
-The distribution events are coordinated by Karyl Lyne.
+The distribution events are coordinated by Karyl Lyne and Judy Long.

 Karyl said FUPC has been working with Food Depot since January, coordinating volunteers for the monthly Mobile Food Pantry.
 Distribution in future will be at Rodriguez Park at the west end of Grant Street, the second Friday of the month.
 “We are doing it there in cooperation with the city because that parking lot is much bigger.
 The space accommodates many cars lining up for food, plus the semi-trucks the Food Depot brings, and the cars of the volunteers.”

 The Food Depot website states that the agency strives to end hunger in Northern New Mexico.
 The food bank collects food and related products through collaborative relationships with the food industry, governments, other food banks, and the community.
 The Food Depot distributes what we collect through our network of charitable food providers to feed those who suffer from hunger.
 The Food Depot distributes an average of 440,000 pounds of food and household products, providing 370,000 meals each month.
 The food bank serves people in need through more than 145 nonprofit partner agencies in nine Northern New Mexico counties – Santa Fe, San Miguel, Rio Arriba, Taos, Mora, Colfax, Los Alamos, Union, and Harding.
 The agencies we supply include food pantries, hot meal programs, shelters for the homeless and battered families, youth programs, group homes, and senior centers.
 The Food Depot is a 501(c)(3) organization, with an IRS ruling year of 1994, and donations are tax-deductible.